timscongack/data-pipeline/README.md

   - Test the end-to-end data ingestion process locally ✓

 ### **Month 2: Building the Core Data Pipeline**

 - **Week 5: Enhance Data Ingestion**
+  - Additional todos
+    - Fix bug in the running the mock API data generator
+    - Re-run full build
+    - Put startup into a single bash script
   - Refine the Python Lambda to handle realistic event payloads and ensure proper serialization to Parquet.
   - Verify that data is correctly written to the emulated S3 bucket.